qiling07/qiling07.github.io/_pages/about.md

 I am currently an undergraduate student majoring in Computer Science at University of Michigan ([umich](https://cse.engin.umich.edu)).
 Before I transferred to Umich, I also studied in Shanghai Jiao Tong University ([SJTU](https://www.ji.sjtu.edu.cn)) and was majoring in Electrical and Computer Engineering.

 My research interest mainly lies in computer systems and architecture.
+Currently I am interested in .
+I want to contribute to more efficient data center applications.

+My research interest mainly lies in computer systems and architecture.
 Currently I am interested in compiler and CPU optimizations in large cloud computing systems.
 I want to contribute to more efficient data center applications.

 I am advised by [Shuwen Deng](https://caslab.csl.yale.edu/~shuwen/#) and [Baris Kasikci](https://web.eecs.umich.edu/~barisk/).
 I have also closely worked with [Yibo Pi](https://yibopi.github.io).